By Katie Tardiff, Vice President, Clinical Services on Jun 1, 2020 2:17:00 PM

-More than 54 million people provide unpaid care to an aging or disabled loved one.
-For primary caregivers, the physical, emotional, and financial toll can lead to caregiver fatigue and caregiver burnout.
-It’s important for caregivers to practice self-care, yet it’s often challenging for them to take time away from their care recipient due to feelings of guilt or a lack of time.
+Over 54 million people provide unpaid care for an aging or disabled loved one.
+For many primary caregivers, the physical, emotional, and financial toll of this work can lead to caregiver fatigue and caregiver burnout.
+It’s important for caregivers to practice self-care, but it’s often challenging to take time away from the care recipient due to lack of time or feelings of guilt.
 Respite care is a vital resource for caregivers, providing a break from the day-to-day demands of caregiving while offering peace of mind that their loved one is being well cared-for in a safe environment.

 Respite care provides a break for caregivers by placing the care recipient under the temporary care of another care provider for a specified time.
 Respite care can range from part of a day to several days or weeks, and it can be provided in a number of different settings, such as adult day care facilities, in-home care, assisted living communities, or skilled nursing facilities.

 Respite care is designed to provide short-term relief for caregivers, allowing caregivers to get some much-needed rest and relaxation, travel, or attend to other duties.
 Respite care is a broad term that encompasses several types of care provided in various settings; it’s flexible to meet the needs of the caregiver and care recipient.